veeso/tui-realm/crates/extra/tui-realm-treeview/README.md

 cargo run --example demo
 ```

-- Press `ENTER` to change directory
+- Press `ENTER` to expand the selected directory
 - Press `BACKSPACE` to go to upper directory
 - Move up and down with `UP/DOWN` arrow keys
 - Open directories with `RIGHT`